College Research Medals

 - contribution of the individual to the paper.

-A medal will be presented at a College ceremony.
-The winning paper or a related extract will be published on the College website and/or in the College Bulletin.
+Medals will be presented at a College ceremony in 2021.
+The paper or a related extract by the overall winner (recipient of the gold medal) will be published on the College website and in the College Bulletin.

 Who can apply?